How to Buy Land with Planning Permission

 Local development plans

-You could find roads, rezoning, or even other new builds nearby, changing the character of the area and affecting your privacy, views, and what the finished home will be worth.
+You could find roads, rezoning, or even other new builds nearby, changing the area's character and affecting your privacy, views, and the finished home's value.

 Financial planning

 It’s not wise to only have ‘just enough’ budget for your new home project because there are pretty much always unexpected costs at some point when buying land with planning permission.
-A general rule of thumb is to leave at least 10% in the budget for unexpected costs.
+A general rule of thumb is to set aside at least 10% of the budget for unexpected costs.

 With a good conveyancer in your corner, you’ll be guided through every stage of the purchase, from checking contracts to completing the sale.
-It’s the only sensible way to ensure your self-build goes with minimal hitches.
-For more info, see our Right to Build page.
+It’s the only sensible way to ensure your self-build goes as smoothly as possible.

 How to Find Land for Sale with Planning Permission